dimitri-nicolo/calico/calico/threat/security-anomalies.md

 ### Big picture

-Automatically detect performance issues within your cluster and alert on them.
+Automatically detect suspicious security activities within a cluster and generate alerts.

 ### Value

-{{site.prodname}} includes an anomaly detection engine that analyzes patterns and indicates potential performance issues.
-Performance issues can include spikes in data transmission, and anomalous degradation in network communication that may impact application workloads.
+{{site.prodname}} includes an anomaly detection engine that analyzes patterns and indicates potential threats and security issues.
+Security issues that are detected include threats like DGA, reconnaisance threats like IP sweep, but also issues with servers that can affect daily operations.
 To enable the anomaly detection engine, all you need to do is install anomaly detection within your cluster.
-If there are any performance anomalies, you will automatically get alerts in the Manager UI.
+If there are any security anomalies, you will automatically get alerts in the Manager UI.

 ### Features

 This how-to guide uses the following {{site.prodname}} features:
 - **Anomaly detection**

 ### Concepts

-#### About performance anomalies
+#### About security anomalies

 {{site.prodname}} anomaly detection detects anomalous behavior for patterns and alerts on them.
 This feature allows you to proactively determine if there is an issue (or not), and potentially